Oluch1C/alx-pre_course/README.md

-My first readme file is ready
+My first readme is about to be pulled to a terminal WOW